suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Add `extraMeshRenderers` setting to `BuildingEntity` component, set mesh renderers other than the `meshRenderer` to make it able to set those renderers' materials when state changing, must uses the same set of materials with `meshRenderer` to make it works properly.
 - Add `extraSpriteRenderers` setting to `BuildingEntity` component, set sprite renderers other than the `spriteRenderer` to make it able to set those renderers' color when state changing.
 - Add `extraTilemaps` setting to `BuildingEntity` component, set tilemaps other than the `tilemap` to make it able to set those tilemap' color when state changing.
+- Add `ammoItems` setting to `WeaponItem` game data, now you can use any kind of items to setup as ammo for weapons.
+- Add `rateOfFire` setting to `WeaponItem` game data, if this value > 0, it will fire by duration which being calculated by this value, default duration calculation formula is `60f / rate of fire`.
+- Add `reloadDuration` setting to `WeaponItem` game data, if this value > 0, it will reload by using this duration, NOT by animation length.
+- Add `overrideAmmoCapacity` setting to `AmmoItem` game data, If this value > 0 it will override weapon's ammo capacity when reload.

 * * *